William Banting: Letter on Corpulence, Addressed to the Public

 His own diet was four meals per day, consisting of meat, greens, fruits, and dry wine.
 The emphasis was on avoiding sugar, saccharine matter, starch, beer, milk and butter.
 Banting's pamphlet was popular for years to come, and would be used as a model for modern diets.
 Initially, he published the booklet at his personal expense.
 The self-published edition was so popular that he determined to sell it to the general public.
 Despite the success of the booklet, Banting opted to forgo profits from the self-published versions, instead donating the profits to charity.

 The third and later editions were published by Harrison, London.
 Banting's booklet remains in print as of 2007, and is still available on-line.

 "Banting" as a verb

 The popularity of the pamphlet mentioned above was such that the questions "Do you bant?" or "Are you banting?", still occasionally in use today, refer to his method, and sometimes even to dieting in general.
 In Swedish, "banta" is still the main verb for "being on a (weight loss) diet" and "bantning" the corresponding noun.
 Scientist Tim Noakes popularised Banting in South Africa when he named his high-fat, low-carbohydrate diet after Banting.

 Legacy

 Gary Taubes' study of carbohydrates, Good Calories, Bad Calories, begins with a prologue entitled "A brief history of Banting" and discusses Banting at some length.
 Discussions of low-carbohydrate diets often begin with a discussion of Banting.

 Personal life

 Banting was a distant relative of Sir Frederick Banting, the co-discoverer of insulin.
-Banting is buried alongside his wife and daughter at Brompton Cemetery, London, England.
+Banting is buried alongside his wife and daughter at Kensal Green Cemetery London, England.